 A good example of solidifying customer loyalty through appropriate behavior is ‘service recovery’, which refers to a company's resolution of a problem from a dissatisfied customer, when things go wrong.

-EHL Swiss School of Hospitality & Tourism, with its vision of a new affective hospitality goes one step further than traditional hotel management schools.
-In contrast to other hotel management schools, we do not only teach social skills, but also strengthens self-awareness, self-regulation, motivation and social awareness.
-The students are trained to be enthusiastic hosts with a good feeling about themselves and their counterparts.
+EHL Swiss School of Hospitality & Tourism, goes one step further by not only teaching social skills, but also strengthening their students self-awareness, self-regulation, motivation and social awareness.
 Only hotel managers who can create emotions and truly unique experiences will be able to succeed.
-Therefore, we aim at equiping our students with the right tools and emotional abilities to be agile stage-directors in the world of affective hospitality.